 Do you want to learn how to use your great content to grow a social audience, drive traffic to your content and generate leads?
-Check out our ebook “The Social Traffic Code!”
+We created our ebook exactly for you: “The Social Traffic Code!”

 5. Tell the truth

-Also there is a thin line between “good” provocation and being annoying and pissing off people.
-Always keep in mind, you are going for discussion it is not your purpose be a troll.
+Also, there is a thin line between “good” provocation and being annoying and pissing off people.
+Always keep in mind, you are going for discussion it is not your purpose to be a troll.